 Often, objections to confirmation are easily resolved with the help of counsel.
 It is very important to maintain contact with your attorney’s office if you receive an objection to confirmation.
 Your attorney will explain the reason for the objection, develop a plan to resolve the objection, and advocate on your behalf to the objecting party and the Court.

-Veronica D. Brown-Moseley began her career at Boleman Law Firm as an intern while still in law school.
+Veronica D. Brown-Moseley is a Shareholder at Boleman Law Firm who began her career as an intern while still in law school.
 In 2014, Veronica was admitted to the Virginia State Bar and began practicing bankruptcy law as an attorney with the firm.
 She practices in the firm’s Richmond, Hampton, and Virginia Beach offices.
 She is the co-founder and a Board member of Brighter Tomorrows Begin Today, a non-profit organization that focuses on helping people achieve their academic and professional goals.
-Additionally, she is a frequent speaker on consumer bankruptcy law related issues.
+Additionally, she is a frequent speaker on consumer bankruptcy law-related issues.

 Veronica lives in Chesterfield with her husband and two children.
 She enjoys kayaking, traveling, and spending time with her family and friends.